Xunnamius/projector-pipeline/README.md

 #### Outputs

-This component action has no outputs.
+See [action.yml][24] for possible outputs of this component action.

 ### Release/Auto-merge

 > _PRIVILEGED ACTION_

-This component action caches xyz, artifact rst
+This component action uses cached `~/npm` data if available and requires a metadata artifact uploaded by `metadata-collect` to be available.
+This action will fail if no metadata artifact is available.

 ```YML
 uses: xunnamius/projector-pipeline@v1.0.0